⏱Last Updated on by

 If you’re unsure whether you need a digital detox and are struggling to make up your mind about anything else, then it’s time to leave your phone at home and hang out in the real world.

 Immediate access to your contacts, messages, apps and games might seem like a wonderful thing but the online world at your fingertips isn’t all that it’s cracked up to be.

 Stop deferring to technology and instead keep your mind active and healthy by using your brain again.

-A digital detox will help clear any mental fog and have you feeling sharper and more able to make up your mind.
+A detoxing will help clear any mental fog and have you feeling sharper and more able to make up your mind.

 #3 You panic without your phone

-It’s time to schedule a digital detox if you feel like you can’t function without your phone.
+It’s time to schedule a detox if you feel like you can’t function without your phone.

 If accidentally leaving your phone at home while you go to work leaves you feeling helpless then it’s definitely time to embrace a detox and remind yourself that you can survive – and even thrive, without your device.

 Swap Google Maps for real maps, Whatsapp for proper conversations with friends and family and scrolling through social media for a spirit-lifting walk in nature.